"Ms. Pabyan is a soprano of fearsome agility and power.” - New York Observer

 Additionally, Ms. Pabyan has appeared as Gretel for Washington National Opera’s Hansel und Gretel, and reprised her Blonde in Die Entführung aus dem Serail for Boston Lyric Opera, Portland Opera and Michigan Opera Theatre, and the title role in Gluck’s Orphée et Eurydice at Glimmerglass Opera.
 Ms. Pabyan was engaged by the Metropolitan Opera and the Dallas Opera for productions of Ariadne auf Naxos, by New York City Opera for Capriccio, and by Glimmerglass Opera for Handel’s Imeneo. the Dallas Opera and Utah Symphony & Opera for Die Zauberflöte.
 She also joined James Conlon and the Cincinnati Symphony May Festival for concert performances of Die Entführung aus dem Serail and returned to Canterbury Opera in Christchurch, New Zealand to sing her first Lucia di Lammermoor garnering rave reviews from the press.

 On the concert stage, Ms. Pabyan has performed Handel’s Messiah with Boston Baroque, as the soprano soloist in Beethoven’s Ninth Symphony, American Symphony Orchestra at Lincoln Center in a triple-bill of semi-staged operas by Hindemith, performed the Fauré Requiem with the North Carolina Symphony Orchestra.
-She has also joined Maestro James Conlon and the Cincinnati Symphony May Festival for concert performances of Die Entführung aus dem Serail and appeared in a New Year’s Eve performance with the Boston Pops Orchestra in a program saluting the Viennese tradition, performed the soprano solo in Brahms's Ein Deutsches Requiem for the Shippensburg Festival, and joined the Dresdner Philharmonie for Barber's Knoxville: Summer of 1915.
+She has also joined Maestro James Conlon and the Cincinnati Symphony May Festival for concert performances of Die Entführung aus dem Serail, appeared in a New Year’s Eve performance with the Boston Pops Orchestra in a program saluting the Viennese tradition, performed the soprano solo in Brahms's Ein Deutsches Requiem for the Shippensburg Festival, and joined the Dresdner Philharmonie for Barber's Knoxville: Summer of 1915.

 A member of both AGMA and NATS, Ms. Pabyan holds a Doctorate in Vocal Performance from the College-Conservatory of Music at the Universtity of Cincinnati, a Masters Degree in Vocal Performance from Boston University’s College of Fine Arts, and a Bachelor of Music degree in Voice from Rutgers University’s Mason Gross School of the Arts.
 Ms. Pabyan has made a recording of Italian Cantatas and German Arias, “Nel dolce dell’oblio”, with Callisto.